elastisys/ck8s-cluster/README.md

 ## DNS

 The dns-name will be automatically created with the name `<dns_prefix>-c/ss.compliantkubernetes.com`.
-The domain can be changed by seting the terraform variable `zone_id` to an id of another hosted zone in aws route53.
+The domain can be changed by seting the terraform variable `aws_dns_zone_id` to an id of another hosted zone in aws route53.

 The values should be replaces with the elastic IP once thats working correctly.